BASIC Programming Language

 INPUT Statement

-The INPUT statement is used to enter data into the computer with a user prompt or a group of variables during program execution.
+The INPUT statement is used to get data from the user during program execution.
+It can display a prompt message to the user.

 INPUT "[prompt]"; [variable]